 Graph Shortest Path Algorithms Overview

-Since we are currently in the basics section, this article will not go into the full code implementation of each algorithm.
-Detailed code will be covered in later chapters.
+Since this is the basics chapter, this article will not explain the full code of each algorithm.
+The detailed implementations will be in future chapters.

-This article focuses on the key principles of these algorithms, their application scenarios, and how these advanced algorithms connect to the basic knowledge.
-The goal is to help beginners gain an overall understanding of shortest path algorithms in graph structures.
+The focus here is to explain key ideas, use cases, and how these advanced algorithms relate to basic knowledge.
+This will help beginners build an overall understanding of shortest path algorithms in graphs.

 Overview of Shortest Path Problems

-Shortest path problems are widely used in real life, such as calculating minimum cost, shortest distance, or least time.
+Shortest path problems are widely used in real life, such as finding the lowest cost, shortest distance, or least time.

-In algorithms, we often abstract these problems into finding the minimum path weight in a weighted graph.
-For simplicity, in this article, "shortest path" and "minimum path weight sum" mean the same thing.
+In algorithms, we usually turn these problems into finding the minimum path weight in a weighted graph.
+To make it simple, in this article, "shortest path" and "minimum path weight sum" mean the same thing.

-Shortest path problems are generally divided into "single source shortest path" and "all pairs shortest path".
-Below, we introduce several classic algorithms.
+Shortest path problems can be divided into "single-source shortest path" and "all-pairs shortest path".
+We will introduce a few classic algorithms.

-The single source shortest path problem asks you to calculate the shortest paths from a starting point to all other vertices in the graph.
+Single-source shortest path means finding the shortest path from a starting node to all other nodes.

 For example, if a graph has n

-, and you're asked to find the shortest paths from node 2
+, and you want to find the shortest path from node 2

-to all other nodes, that's a single source shortest path problem.
+to every other node, this is a single-source shortest path problem.

-The output of a single source shortest path algorithm is typically a one-dimensional array distTo
+The output of such algorithm is a one-dimensional array distTo

 , where distTo[i]

-represents the shortest path length from the starting point to node i
+means the shortest path length from the start node to node i

 .

-In many algorithm problems, we don't need to compute the shortest path from the start to every other node—just from a start node src
+Sometimes, you don't need to find the shortest path to all nodes, but only from a start node src

 to a target node dst

 .
-These problems are a special case of the single source shortest path problem.
+This is a special case of the single-source shortest path problem.

-Dijkstra's algorithm, which is essentially BFS plus a greedy strategy.
-It is efficient, but cannot handle graphs with negative edge weights.
+Dijkstra algorithm.
+It is basically BFS + greedy.
+It is efficient, but it cannot handle graphs with negative weights.

-The queue-based Bellman-Ford algorithm, which is also essentially based on BFS, can handle negative edge weights, but is less efficient than Dijkstra's algorithm.
+Queue-based Bellman-Ford algorithm.
+It is also based on BFS.
+It can handle graphs with negative weights, but is slower than Dijkstra algorithm.

 All-Pairs Shortest Path